BendingUnit-22/homotopy-jailbreak/README.md

 One can also change the fine-tuning batch size using flag ```--batch_size``` and also ```--epochs``` to specify how many epochs are desired for the fine-tuning.

 ```--check_steps``` is used to specify how frequently the model checkpoint is saved.
 In this project, we use LoRA fine-tuning to tune the base model.
 By default, the LoRA checkpoint adapters are saved in ```./adapter``` directory.
 ```
 To download the base models from hugging face, there are two options:
 1. [Recommended] Install git-lfs.
 Then, git clone the huggingface url of the model at the desired PATH.
 2. Specify the desired path via the HF_HOME env variable.
 ```
+## Running H-GCG and H-AutoDAN
+Create a `models` folder in the main directory and store all models there.
+Run the appropriate bash script for a given model and method.